Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Spacious single barn is ideal for beginners and families

-A local ski resort on the left hand side of the road to Kashimayari.
+A local ski resort on the left hand side on the way to Kashimayari.

-Four lifts.
+There are 4 lifts.
 The slope has an elevation difference of 260m and an average slope of 13 degrees, making it a moderately gentle slope overall.
-For this reason, the ski resort is surrounded by a peaceful atmosphere, making it a perfect ski resort for families with children and those who are skiing or snowboarding for the first time. https://jiigatake.com/
+As a result, the ski resort has an idyllic atmosphere, making it perfect for families with children and first-time skiers and snowboarders.
+For the 23-24 season, a park centered around the jib was installed in the base area (24-25 season is undecided). https://jiigatake.com/

 Kashimayari Ski Resort Family Park

-This ski resort is popular for its easy access from the Azumino Interchange on the Nagano Expressway and for its enjoyable medium-gentle slopes.
+This ski resort is known for its easy access from the Azumino IC on the Nagano Expressway and for its fun, medium-to-low slopes.

 White Resort Hakuba Sanosaka